Trusting God Post-Election: A Call to Prayer

 Podcast highlights:

-• We are wrapping up our word study series we started last month by looking at the Biblical definition of a word or phrase.
+• We are wrapping up our word study series for the month by looking at the Biblical definition of a word or phrase.

 • One Greek word for “rest” is anapausis, which means to cease from movement, intermission, or tranquility of the body and/or mind, even when there is chaos all around us.